“This is a Library, but Where are the Books?”

 “That is so sad,” posted Melon Smith.
 “If this was a white school there is no way this would happen.”

 “I was a teacher there until the district closed our school and made it a ‘Promise Academy,’” wrote a Facebook poster nicknamed Bobby Bux, whose real name is Bob Fitzpatrick if you go by his FB Web address.
-“They removed 90 percent of the staff with false promises” of more money. “ Toward the end of his post he linked to a Guardian clip headlined Richest 62 people as wealthy as half of the world’s populations, says Oxfam.
-And mind you, this poster was white.
+“They removed 90 percent of the staff with false promises” of more money.”
+Toward the end of his post he linked to a Guardian clip headlined Richest 62 people as wealthy as half of the world’s populations, says Oxfam.
+And mind you, this poster is white.

 “I graduated from there in 1996 when they had books,” writes Erica Vaughan.
 “Just to go back and work there to find out no books were available for the kids.
 They made staff throw away all the old books.
 Everything that meant something to the school.
 This is a disgrace and I’m ashamed of what MLK high school has turned into!”
+Of course, as noted, obsolete books should be tossed since this is a school library, not an archive, but her main point stands.

 From California, Renee M. Green said: “I work at a public high school in Oakland whose student population is easily 95% black and brown kids.
 We don’t have a library.
 Supposedly, they’re renovating it, but AFAIK, it’s mainly going to be a fancy computer lab with books low or no priority.
 Where is the equity??
 Unless every school can provide a fancy computer for every kid, we need books!”